chartgerink/2017future/manuscript.md

 Such p2p networks also allow for ready redistribution when copyright is leveraged to work for distribution.

-For a sustainable distribution system, persistent nodes need to be identified: libraries.

-Nonetheless, other stakeholders benefiting from maintaining the distribution of the decentralized network are (not-)for-profit companies that build services on top of the resources.

 Alongside decentralization and distribution, integrity of the scholarly record can also become better.
 The chronology of the scholarly process can be ensured by splitting up the paper article as we know it into nodes of information.

 These nodes can easily be logged on a blockchain based ledger of which everyone can have a copy (e.g., [Hyperledger](https://github.com/hyperledger/fabric)-based). <!-- An example is available below -->